inf112-v21/The-Downward-Spiral/README.md

 When you have collected all the flags you are greeted with a victory screen and a `restart` button.
 The restart button does however not shut down the server.
 So it's recommended to stop main and run the game again.
+Note that the colors is not the same for each client.
+The client bound to the player will always be blue, and then the rest is loaded accordingly.

 If there are any problems try looking at [errorhandling](#known-bugs-and-possible-solutions).